padok-team/docs-terraform-guidelines/terragrunt/adr-terragrunt.md

 ## Decision

-We have decided to adapt Terragrunt for creating infrastructre at scale.
+We have decided to adopt Terragrunt for creating infrastructre at scale.

 ## Status